anitakath/dashboard/README.md

 - Individual user accounts with personal areas
 - Advanced analysis functions for evaluating your athletic development
 - Integration options for fitness devices or apps for automatic data collection

+## Contribution Guidelines

+At this time, I am not actively seeking contributions to the Sports Diary project.
+However, in future versions, I plan to implement individual user accounts, which will allow users to connect and share feedback more easily.
+If you have suggestions or ideas for improvements, feel free to reach out!

 ## License